Japanese Style Salad

 This salad is just beautiful, slightly acidic but also slightly salty and sweet.
 The acid can balance out any main dish that may be a little strong tasting or sweet tasting.
 We had this salad with a simple seared steak I had prepared with a garlic butter sauce.
 Perfect combination – like Torvill and Dean.

 So here comes my cold green stuff from Japan with my version of a Ponzu dressing.
 This would do a salad big enough for 4 people to support your main meal.
-For the salad you’ll need:
+For the Japanese Style Salad you’ll need:

 - 1 lettuce, any will do.
 Cut off the hard bottom bit and rinse the leaves in cold water